 Estimates are considered unreliable.
 Data preceded by an asterisk have a relative standard error (RSE) greater than 30% and less than or equal to 50% and should be used with caution.
-Data not shown have an RSE greater than 50% or could not be shown due to considerations of sample size.
+Data not shown have an RSE greater than 50% are not shown or could not be shown due to considerations of sample size.